olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

 I have not yet completed this part of Day 20's challenge, but I do have a few ideas that I will pursue to solve it:

  - The easiest solution would be manual analysis.
 This analysis would require looking at the modules that contain rx as a destination and analysing these.
 In the end, the solution is very likely to take the form of finding looping states that create the message I am looking for.
  - Consider grouping together multiple nodes to reduce the size of the graph.
 This will make the analysis easier.
 This will involves analysing subgraphs such as FlipFlop->FlipFlop, Conjunction->Conjunction, FlipFlop->Conjunction and so on.
-I think through this the problem can be made more simple.
+I think through this the problem can be made more simple, and perhaps caching could be employed for subgraphs.
  - Find an approach that automatically finds cycles within the graph, and uses these to compute the answer after a number of iterations.

 ## Improvements

 ### Part 1

 I think my solution is quite bloated with the number of classes to model this system.
-However, this does make debugging very nice; For example, my `Message` class can perfectly replicate the Message logging presented on the Advent of Code website
+However, this does make debugging very nice; For example, my `Message` class can perfectly replicate the Message logging presented on the [**Advent of Code website**](https://adventofcode.com/2023/day/20).

 ```
 button -low-> broadcaster